Legulysse/gugu-engine/README.md

 - ImGui 1.87 (docking) : used by the Editor.
 - ImGui-SFML 2.6 : used for the ImGui integration.
 - Python 3.x : used for build and utility scripts.
-- Premake 5 alpha 16 : used by build scripts.
+- Premake 5.0.0-beta1 : used by build scripts.

 ## Docs